romkatv/powerlevel10k/README.md

 4. Optimize the code for execution speed as much as possible.
 A snappy terminal is a happy terminal.

-Here is a detailed screenshot showing `powerlevel9k` with default settings and varying terminal status indicators:
+Here is a detailed screenshot showing `powerlevel9k` in action, with default settings.

 ![](http://bhilburn.org/content/images/2014/12/powerlevel9k.png)